-The Company has incorporated additional stresses and scenarios in its testing regime to reflect the introduction of additional risks from PLRL.
+The Company conducts regular stress and scenario tests.
 The stresses and scenarios carried out as part of the CISSA process covering the most material insurance and market risks.
 The stresses are carried out looking at the impact of a move in one or a small number of risk factors over a one-year time horizon.